Employment

 Eligibility Criteria

-As this is a position funded by the Young Canada Works program, only applicants who meet the below eligibility criteria will be considered:
+As this is a position funded by the Young Canada Works in Heritage Organizations program, only applicants who meet the below eligibility criteria will be considered:

 - Are a Canadian citizen or a permanent resident, or have refugee status in Canada (non-Canadians holding temporary work visas or awaiting permanent resident status are not eligible);